BCDevOps/devops-platform-workshops/openshift-201/rh201-pod-auto-scale.md

 ### Update Mode Auto

-Lets create an VPA in auto mode and send traffic to the hello-world-nginx pods and observe what happens.
+Lets create an VPA in auto mode and send traffic to the hello-world-nginx-[username] pods and observe what happens.

 VPAs in Auto updateMode won't work with HPA using the same CPU and memory metrics because it would cause a race condition.
 If HPA objects still exists from previous labs lets delete them to focus on VPAs.

-Then lets scale our hello-world-nginx deployment replicas up to three so the VPA can re-deploy our pods if needed.
+Then lets scale our hello-world-nginx-[username] deployment replicas up to three so the VPA can re-deploy our pods if needed.

 Then lets create another VPA in Auto updateMode: